 Step 3 - Initiation

 Once you have completed the application and attached all required documents, contact Liz Casso at (214) 671-5052 to schedule an appointment date and time to submit your application and pay the application fee.
-Liz will ensure that a Zoning Planner will be available to go over your application with you to make sure it is complete.
-Our offices are located in City Hall in Room 5BN.
+You will meet with a Zoning Planner to make sure your application is complete.

-When the above steps are complete, the designation process will be officially initiated for the proposed district.
+When the above steps are complete, the designation process will be officially initiated.
 Official designation occurs in Step 8 when City Council approves the zoning change.
-Initiated districts and the properties within it are treated the same as official Landmark historic districts while they are making their way through the designation process, so a Certificate of Appropriateness must be obtained before any exterior repairs or alterations are made to the properties within the proposed district boundaries.
+Initiated districts are treated as if they are already designated as a Landmark while they are making their way through the designation process, so a Certificate of Appropriateness must be obtained before any exterior repairs or alterations are made to the property.
 Please see our Landmark Review Process page for more details on this process.

 Step 4 - Drafts

 A draft of the Landmark Nomination Form and Preservation Criteria is created for the proposed district.
 A Landmark Nomination Form is a document that includes the history of the district and architectural descriptions of the properties found within it.
-It sometimes includes an inventory of properties.
-The Preservation Criteria contains the preservation rules that will apply to all properties in the district and will govern how repairs and alterations are made to those properties.
+The Preservation Criteria contains the preservation rules that will apply specifically to all properties in the district and will govern how repairs and alterations are made on those properties.
 Templates for the both the Nomination Form and the Preservation Criteria will be provided by Staff.

 Step 5 – Designation Committee Meeting